 Bring along a family member to act as a second set of eyes and ears for the older person.

-Write down questions beforehand, including any concerns you would like to discuss with the healthcare provider.
+Write down questions beforehand.
+Include any concerns you would like to discuss with the healthcare provider.

-Bring a notepad and pencil or a tape recorder with you to record instructions and take notes.
+Bring a notepad and pencil or a tape recorder with you to record instructions (if this is permitted) and take notes.

 When visiting the healthcare provider, it’s best to have the following basic information available.
 This can help make your visit as productive as possible.
 You may use this Basic Information Form to help you get ready for your next medical appointment.